DevSinghSachan/Attention_is_All_You_Need/README.md

 ## Training Speed:
-For about 150K training examples, the model takes approximately 60 seconds for 1 epoch on a modern Titan-Xp GPU with 12GB RAM.
+For about 150K training examples on the above dataset, the model takes approximately 60 seconds for 1 epoch on a modern Titan-Xp GPU with 12GB RAM.

 [//]: <> (git checkout 78acbe019f91e2e41b1975e1a06e9519d66a48a4 , "eval" branch, for best BLEU Scores)